 Moreso than Spain, a Brazilian pavilion would be a license to print money for Disney.
 Its dining offering would be popular, and merchandising would be profitable (Disney already sells some of this stuff without even having the pavilion).
 Long-term, I think having a people-eater attraction in the Brazilian pavilion is a logical decision, but getting this pavilion open (like, yesterday) as soon as possible is also the right move.

-August 8, 2017 Update: This remains hot topic in the rumor mill and despite no official announcement at the D23 Expo, sources indicate that this is still coming.
+Post-Expo Update: This remains hot topic in the rumor mill and despite no official announcement at the D23 Expo, sources indicate that this is still coming.
 Sources and permits suggest this will occupy the plot of land next to Germany (where the miniature train is located) and is very likely to be opened before 2021.

 If Brazil is built without an attraction (likely the case) and construction is started by early 2018, having the pavilion finished well by 2021 for Walt Disney World’s 50th Anniversary and the big relaunch of EPCOT seems realistic.
 If you want a look at what was pitched to Brazil for the pavilion, there’s some rough Brazil concept art here.